-Please get in touch with our Education team if you have any questions about the process – firstname.lastname@example.org
+If you have any questions about the process please get in touch with our Education team – firstname.lastname@example.org

 The British Council offer exams in over 90 countries across the globe, including International GCSE, AS Level and A Levelexaminations.
 They work with Pearson and several other UK awarding bodies, to offer these exams internationally.

 If you are looking to find an examination centre that offers UK School exams in your country, then follow the link below to the British Council website.
 Use the ‘Take an Exam‘, search tool, which allows you to select your country of residence, and find out further information on the exam centres offering Pearson examinations near you.
 From there you will find an outline of the steps to take when enrolling your child as a private candidate.

 For further information, please make contact with your local British Council office by searching for your country of residence.

 If you would like to discuss further how the British Council can assist with examinations, please book a call with our Education Team.